damianwajer/wordpress-git-svn-release/README.md

 WordPress plugin developers want to use this script, in case

-1. you develop and maintain your plugin using Git (e.g., on https://github.com)
+1. you develop and maintain your plugin using Git (e.g., on [github](https://github.com))
-1. you want to maintain and publish releases for your plugin in the WordPress Plugin Directory
+1. you want to maintain and publish releases for your plugin in the [WordPress Plugin Directory](http://wordpress.org/plugins/about/)
 1. you want to automate this process (and stay away from _ugh, Subversion_) as much as possible.

 ## Features